Farming grants of more than £168m ‘will boost food production’

 “Helping farms invest in new technology as well as bringing in nature-friendly schemes will support the future of farming.”

-The Government said it wants to offer £600 million out of a £2.4 billion budget to support productivity and animal welfare through grants and other measures.
+The Government said it wants to offer £600 million in grants over three years to support productivity and animal welfare, funded by the annual farming budget of £2.4 billion.

 It also said it wants to support small abattoirs which are “crucial” for the rural economy.